akinmail/isw-payment-sdk-android/README.md

 * Create a Validate/Add Card button
 * In the onClick listener of the Validate/Add Card button, use this code.

-Note: Supply your Client Id and Client Secret you got after registering as a Merchant
+Note: Supply your Client Id and Client Secret you got after registering as a Merchant **Please Note: *Balance is not returned for VISA Card***
 ```java
     RequestOptions options = RequestOptions.builder()
     .setClientId("IKIA3E267D5C80A52167A581BBA04980CA64E7B2E70E")